fo0s/CV/README.md

 I have a fascination with all things fermentation.
 A plethora of bubbling jars in my kitchen eventually turn into breads, pickles or wines.
-When I’m not playing food scientist or in front on the computer, I’m out running, skateboarding, climbing or taking something apart to see how it works.
+When I’m not playing food scientist or in front of the computer, I’m out running, skateboarding, climbing or taking something apart to see how it works.

 </p>